-My name is Tracy and I design, stitch and make from my Home Studio in Nottinghamshire, England.
+My name is Tracy and I design, stitch and make from my Studio in our new commercial premises located in the Nottinghamshire countryside.
 I spend most of my days in the Studio trying to develop and create the prefect yarn accessories any knitter, crochet and craft lover needs.
 I'm married, I have two boys and a Basset Hound (who isn't much help in the Studio and is therefore strictly 'paws off' my products).

 I have a passion for all things creative - sewing, hand embroidery, knitting, crochet, dressmaking and always seem to have a project (or several!) on the go.
 I have over 20 years experience of sewing and have taken various, both private tutor run and nationally recognised, courses and workshops.